 The linguiça factor

 The facts and figures back up the first-hand experience of Silva’s own family.
 Since the 1840s, California has been home to the largest population of Portuguese emigrants in the United States.
-According to recent figures, over 346,000 Americans who self-identify as being of Portuguse descent as are living in the coastal areas, from Sacramento Valley to the Bay Area, throughout the Central Valley as well as in San Diego (Massachusetts has the country's second largest Portuguese-American population, just under 300,000).
+According to recent figures, over 346,000 Americans who self-identify as being of Portuguese descent are living in the coastal areas, from Sacramento Valley to the Bay Area, throughout the Central Valley as well as in San Diego (Massachusetts has the country's second-largest Portuguese-American population, just under 300,000).

 Lodi-Hawai'i culinary connections